-The Company undertakes gas exploration activities and as such faces inherent risks to its business, including economic, environmental and social sustainability risks which may materially impact the Company's ability to create or preserve value for shareholders over the short, medium or long term.
+The Company undertakes gas exploration activities which in its very nature is speculative and as such faces inherent risks to its business, including economic, environmental and social sustainability risks which may materially impact the Company's ability to create or preserve value for shareholders over the short, medium or long term.
 The Board is regularly briefed by management as well as keeping itself abreast of possible material exposure to risks that the Company may face.